-When complete, Blazing the Trail South will add an additional 19 miles resulting in 25 miles of off-road trail connecting 7 communities in the most densely populated region in the state (Greater Portland, Cumberland and York Counties).
-This will provide a safe and convenient facility for bicycle commuters, recreational riders, walkers, and wheelchair users for transportation, health and enjoyment.
+The Goal: When complete, Blaze The Trail South will add an additional 19 miles resulting in 25 miles of off-road trail connecting 7 communities in the most densely populated region in the state (Greater Portland, Cumberland and York Counties).
+This will provide a safe and convenient facility for bicycle commuters, recreational riders, walkers, runners, and wheelchair users for transportation, health and outdoor enjoyment.

-This extension will promote trail-associated economic development in York and Cumberland Counties by providing a safe and scenic transportation and recreation corridor forming connections between towns as a thread to promote regional cooperation in economic and tourism development plans.
-Based on the 2018 ETA Economic Impact Study data, over 251,000 annual visitors visited 22 miles of the off-road Eastern Trail (ET), contributing nearly $3,000,000 to the local economy.
+The Result: This extension will promote trail-associated economic development in York and Cumberland Counties by providing a safe and scenic transportation and recreation corridor between towns that promotes regional cooperation in economic and tourism development plans.
+Based on the 2018 ETA Economic Impact Study data, over 251,000 annual visitors visited 22 miles of the off-road Eastern Trail, contributing $3M to the local economy.

 Here are some specific status details for the communities involved in the BTTS project: